snyk-labs/snyk-scm-refresh/README.md

        [--container {on,off}] [--iac {on,off}] [--code {on,off}] [--dry-run] [--debug]

 optional arguments:
   -h, --help                show this help message and exit --org-id ORG_ID           The Snyk Organisation Id found in Organization > Settings.
                             If omitted, process all orgs the Snyk user has access to.
   --repo-name REPO_NAME
                             The full name of the repo to process (e.g. githubuser/githubrepo).
                             If omitted, process all repos in the Snyk org.
-  --sca {on,off}        scan for SCA manifests (on by default) --container {on,off}  scan for container projects, e.g. Dockerfile (on by default) --iac {on,off}        scan for IAC manifests (experimental, off by default) --code {on,off}       create code analysis if not present (experimental, off by default) --dry-run             Simulate processing of the script without making changes to Snyk --debug               Write detailed debug data to snyk_scm_refresh.log for troubleshooting
+  --sca {on,off}            scan for SCA manifests (on by default) --container {on,off}      scan for container projects, e.g. Dockerfile (on by default) --iac {on,off}            scan for IAC manifests (experimental, off by default) --code {on,off}           create code analysis if not present (experimental, off by default) --clean-archived {on,off} Remove all manifests from archived repos (off by default) --dry-run                 Simulate processing of the script without making changes to Snyk --debug                   Write detailed debug data to snyk_scm_refresh.log for troubleshooting
 ```

 ### Sync with defaults